pepicrft/catalysis-framework/packages/website/docs/contributors/core/fs.md

 # fs

 `fs` is a module that provides utilities for filesystem [I/O operations](https://en.wikipedia.org/wiki/Input/output).
-We abstract away the dependency with the runtime's (e.g. Node) to ensure compatibility across OSs and versions of Node, and support additional runtimes in the future.
+We abstract away the dependency with the runtime (e.g. Node) to ensure compatibility across OSs and versions of Node, and support additional runtimes in the future.

 ```ts
 import {fs} from "@gestaltjs/core"